Join Us

 Safety First

-• Turn off power to the fixture at the circuit breaker.
+• Switch off the power to the fixture at the circuit breaker.

-• Allow the fixture to cool if it has been in use.
+• Let the fixture cool down if it has been in use.

-• Use protective gear to avoid accidents or injuries.
+• Use protective gear to prevent accidents or injuries.

 Check the Bulb